 An evening home tour and reception entertains guests on Friday evening followed by a “Ghost Walk” through the enchanting Old Live Oak Cemetery on Saturday evening.
 The 1860’s Kenan’s Mill takes visitors back in time along Valley Creek, and four museums with displays depicting Selma’s history from Civil War to Civil Rights are open.

 Tours include the seven homes, two churches, Kenan’s Mill, Sturdivant Hall, Vaughan-Smitherman Museum, Old Depot Museum, Selma Civil Rights Interpretive Center, Old Live Oak Cemetery “Ghost Walk,” ArtsRevive’s Spring Art Exhibition, Selma Art Guild and Alabama Plein Air Artists Show and Sale.

 Stop by Pilgrimage Headquarters from 8:30 a.m. until 4 p.m. at the Vaughan-Smitherman Museum (109 Union St.) for tickets and refreshments, then experience southern hospitality through guided tours.

-Visitors spent a night or two so they could enjoy all that Selma has to offer.
+Visitors will want to spend a night or two so they can enjoy all that Selma has to offer.
 Visit our website to find more information about our event as well as valuable discount offers at select lodging facilities and restaurants.